pgalvezkr/ShrimpFarm-/README.md

 # ShrimpFarm-
-This is a MEAN app for managment shrimp farms.
+This is an app for managment shrimp farms.